 Leaving students to find their own solutions to interactive math games lets them use their creative side and improve their maths problem-solving skills, whilst helping them learn about their preferred learning strategies.
 This method will help student to appreciate the applications of math in real life.

-Fun maths games for kids such as maths bingo can be a particularly helpful resource if you're a parent or maths tutor who wants to encourage maths revision of topics that have been covered in class, for example.
+Fun maths games for kids such as maths bingo can be a particularly helpful resource if you're a parent or online math tutors who wants to encourage maths revision of topics that have been covered in class, for example.
 There are plenty of maths websites such as BBC bitesize maths and Hooda Math which offer online maths games and math aids, for example.

 Learning Maths Without Pressure